 Paul Flood, Head of Breaks at the Legion said, "The fantastic offer of free travel to two of our breaks centres from National Express will make a big difference to the Legion, enabling us to reduce our travel costs for such an important area of our work.
 This will enable us to re-allocate funds to other break centre services that directly enhance the already award winning service our guests receive."

-The UK’s largest coach operator, which was recently chosen as the first organisation to sign the Government's Military Covenant, has also adorned its fleet with the Legion's iconic poppy logo to commemorate the Remembrance period.
+The UK's largest coach operator, which was chosen as the first organisation to sign the Government's Military Covenant, also adorned its fleet with the Legion's iconic poppy logo to commemorate the Remembrance period.